Nick-322/PiAlign/README.md

 ### ii.
 Align two protein-protein interfaces with a multiple interface chain case where we don't know which chains interact with which chains for the first pdb file.

 	../bin/PiAlign.py -f1 7e5s.pdb -c1a LEIJPRUVDHKTNOQS -c1b BCA -f2 7uap.pdb -c2a HL -c2b A -s1 -o output

+#### *If you can't run PiAlign successfully, you may need to install dssp in your environment. ###
+* For Linux users: run

+		sudo apt-get install dssp

+* For Mac users:
+1. Install MacPorts
+	* a.
+Install Apple's Command Line Developer Tools:

+			xcode-select --install

+	* b.
+Install MacPorts for your version of the Mac operating system: macOS Sonoma v14 macOS Ventura v13 macOS Monterey v12 macOS Big Sur v11

+2. Run

+		sudo port install dssp